Glass Fishing Floats are the Perfect Island Treasure! -

 Not as exciting as pirate treasure, no. But beautiful fishing floats were a joy and a blessing to find.

 And they still are.
-Now, Jekyll Island lets visitors experience the thrill of hunting for and finding replica Japanese fishing floats.
+Now, Jekyll Island lets visitors experience the thrill of hunting for and finding their own "island treasures".

-The beach is not the only hiding place where these island treasures lurk.
-Poke around hidden alcoves within the Historic District.
-Or, while enjoying one of Jekyll Island's four golf courses, keep an eye on the rough for the gleam of glass.
-Jekyll Island's staff have hidden floats all over the island.
+So while you and the family are out enjoying the island, poke around hidden alcoves within the Historic District.
+Or, while enjoying a shopping excursion at the Beach Village, keep a weather eye out for the gleam of a plastic globe.
+Jekyll Island's staff have hidden treasures all over the island.
 All you have to do is find them.

-You and your family can search for the fishing floats, or glass starfish, or lovely glass sand dollars.
-If you find one, take it to the Jekyll Island Visitors Center, where you can get a certificate of authenticity and a copy of the biography of the artist that made it.
-They'll also take your picture with your treasure, and post it on their website.
+When you claim your treasure at the Jekyll Island Visitors Center, you'll receive a certificate of authenticity and a copy of the biography of the artist that made it.
+They'll also take your picture with your treasure, and post it on their Facebook page.

 Seems to me this is a perfect excuse to get back to Jekyll (as if we need an excuse!) and walk those wonderful beaches.
-And who knows, maybe uncover an Island Treasure - a replica fishing float, glass starfish, or glass sand dollar to call our own.
+And who knows, maybe uncover an Island Treasure to call our own.

 For more info, call 912-635-3636.